eryjus/elements/journal.md

 **12-Mar-2018**

 Well today I was able to write the authentication code.
 I am currently passing the password in clear text to the MySQL server, so that is something I need to take care of one day.
 I also documented the SecurityController class and I am ready to commit my changes.

+Ok, so what's next?
+Going back to my list from 10-Mar....

+The last thing from that list was to connect to and create if necessary the Elements schema.
+Well, I do not think it is proper for the LoginController to be responsible for that function.
+It is more appropriate to open the main screen and let the main application take care of the Elements schema -- after all, that's what the application is all about.

+So, as I wrap up for the night, I have a shell of an application.
+It has: a stacked frame pane, an Elements sub-app icon, a help button, and an exit button.
+Tomorrow, I will want to add a controller for the application so that I can at least login and use the application to exit.

+**13-Mar-2018**

+Well I have been able to get the main form to load, replacing the login form.
+I'm actually pretty happy about this milestone.
+Now I can work on the main application and get some real functionality started.

+I do have a few things that are not quite right, so I am going to start a todo.md file to keep track of these before I get into any bug tracking on github.com.
+I really do not want to clutter up the bug list with my own known todo list.

+So, the point of the application is to maintain business data elements.
+So, it's time to start setting that form in place.
+What does that need to look like?

+Well, I think the following features are in order:
+* Open with a list of existing elements
+    * Paginate?
+    * Query By Example
+    * Jump to...
+    * When to search/refresh the list?
+* Buttons to add new and change/delete existing elements
+* Method to close the form (exit, but maybe not...)
+* Of course, I need to check the database and table and create both as needed

+I have been using https://sqldbm.com as a tools to lay out my data model.

+**14-Mar-2018**

+Well, let's start with Happy Pi Day!!

+I started today be formatting some SQL statements and trying to make the code a bit more readable.
+The goal is to have an MVC implementation.
+MVC stands for Model, View, Controller.
+I have the controller part and the view part.
+But it dawned on me that I am mis-characterizing the SecurityController and would be better characterized as a SecurityModel.
+It is, in short, a database model.
+So, I will correct that now since it is clearly not right.
+As a matter of fact, the same fact holds true for the IniController...  it should be IniModel.
+I will commit these changes since it is a significant flaw in my initial thinking.